-In accordance with GASB Statement No. 72, Fair Value Measurement and Application, this statement establishes a framework for measuring fair value and establishes disclosures about fair value measurement.
-Investments, unless otherwise specified, recorded at fair value in the financial statements, are categorized based upon the level of judgment associated with the inputs used to measure their fair value.
+U.S. GAAP defines fair value, establishes a framework for measuring fair value and establishes disclosure about fair value measurement.
+Investments, unless otherwise specified at fair value in the financial statements, are categorized based upon the level of judgment associated with the inputs used to measure their fair value.
 Levels of inputs are as follows: